The Alchemist (musician): 2015–present: Craft Singles and collaborative albums

 On March 2, 2016, Havoc posted a photo on his Instagram stating that his next album is produced by Maman, and is coming soon.
 The title was revealed to be The Silent Partner and the first single, "Maintain", was released later.
 The album was released on May 20.

 In December 2016, mixer Eddie Sancho revealed that he was mixing a joint project by Maman and rapper Jay Worthy.
 Much later, in April 2017, Maman revealed the name and June 2 release date of the project, titled Fantasy Island EP.

 Maman teased the sequel to The Good Book project with producer Budgie on his Instagram Story a couple of times.
 Then, on May 7, 2017, he surprisingly tweeted a link to pre-order the project and a first single, "Brother Jedediah", featuring Action Bronson and Big Body Bess.
 The project was released on July 21.
 Like the previous Good Book, it contains two parts, one by Maman and one by Budgie.
 Maman's part features lyrics from Mobb Deep, Westside Gunn, Conway the Machine, Royce da 5'9", Action Bronson and more, as well as beats and some audio collages.

-Fetti, a collaborative album with Currensy and Freddie Gibbs, was first announced on January 4, 2017, through an Instagram post by Currensy.

-On September 21, 2018, nearly two years later, Currensy announced on Instagram that he had completed his half of the project.
-In the post, Currensy is recorded saying, "This message is to one Fredrick Gibbs.
-My half of Fetti is done.
-All produced by Alchemist."
-Gibbs would publicly respond to the post shortly after, commenting "N***a.
-Send It.
-I'm by the booth."
-On October 25, the tracklist and release date were posted by Gibbs on Instagram.
-In an interview with the Grinds TV, Gibbs stated that his half of the album took two days to complete.

 In November 2019, Maman and Action Bronson announced that a new special edition vinyl of Rare Chandeliers is coming soon, along with a brand new collaboration EP, Lamb over Rice.
 The EP was released on November 22 and it contains seven tracks.
 Five of them are brand new, but it also contains two previously released singles: "Descendant to the Stars", that was released on 2016 for Action Bronson's Antient Aliens show, and "Just the Way It Is" that was a part of Maman's Coca-Cola mix "Diagnosis" from 2013, sampling a Coca-Cola commercial.